PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 API.
 Initialization, stationary bulk SEC, pre-terminal SEC, and terminal surface-memory families have exact composition coverage and a production single-patch memory provider.
-A single transversal-H boundary and its adjacent memory families also have exact composition coverage and a production provider.
-It does not yet compile the remaining logical-Clifford or multi-patch operation families, compose repeated logical gates, mutate a decoder's prior vector, enable the anti-snake logical-subgraph window decoder, or support adaptive syndrome-extraction templates.
+A single transversal-H boundary and its adjacent memory families also have exact composition coverage and a production provider, as does a two-patch transversal CX between matching patch shapes.
+It does not yet implement the bounded mid-cycle SZ/SZdg circuit, general multi-patch or lattice-surgery families, repeated logical gates, decoder prior mutation, the anti-snake logical-subgraph window decoder, or adaptive syndrome-extraction templates.
 Full-circuit DEM construction remains the equivalence oracle and the conservative fallback outside supported families.